Democrats press for Secret Service records, hint at subpoena - NewsBreak

 Democrats press for Secret Service records, hint at subpoena

-WASHINGTON — (AP) — Top congressional Democrats are demanding that the Department of Homeland Security's inspector general hand over information on deleted Secret Service text messages related to the Jan.
-6, 2021 attack on the Capitol, accusing him of using delay tactics to stonewall their investigation.
+Top congressional Democrats are demanding that the Department of Homeland Security’s inspector general hand over information on deleted Secret Service text messages related to the Jan.
+6, 2012 attack on the Capitol, accusing him of using delay tactics to stonewall their investigation.

 In a letter released Tuesday, the leaders of the House Oversight and Homeland Security committees signaled they are willing to subpoena Inspector General Joseph Cuffari if he does not comply with their requests.